 Only six days later, Meade’s army defeated General Robert E. Lee‘s Army of Northern Virginia at the Battle of Gettysburg (July 1 – 3, 1863) in what many believe was the turning point of the Civil War.
 Despite the victory at Gettysburg, President Lincoln criticized Meade for not pursuing Lee’s army as it retreated to Virginia.
 Nevertheless, officials promoted Meade to brigadier general in the regular army and he received the Thanks of Congress on January 28, 1864.

 On March 12, 1864, Lincoln appointed Ulysses S. Grant as General-in-Chief of the Armies of the United States.
 Grant brought with him, from his successes in the Western Theater of the war, a reputation for the doggedness Lincoln was seeking.
-Upon his arrival in Washington, Grant drafted a plan to have the various Union armies to act in concert.
+Upon his arrival in Washington, Grant drafted a plan to have the various Union armies act in concert.
 He also devised his Overland Campaign to invade east-central Virginia.
-Meade remained in command of the Army, but Grant traveled with Meade’s army, thus limiting Meade’s independence.
+Meade remained in command of the Army of the Potomac, but Grant traveled with him, thus limiting Meade’s independence as a field commander.

 Understandably, Meade chafed at Grant’s close supervision.
 In addition, Meade expressed private reservations about fighting a war of attrition, and the unprecedented casualty totals Grant was amassing.
-Still, he served Grant dutifully and performed effectively, for the most part, throughout the rest of the war.
-In return, Grant recommended Meade’s promotion to major general of the regular army on August 18, 1864 – the rank he held at the war’s conclusion.
+Still, he served Grant dutifully and performed effectively, throughout the rest of the war.
+In return, Grant recommended Meade’s promotion to major general in the regular army on August 18, 1864 – the rank he held at the war’s conclusion.

 After the Civil War, Meade remained in the regular army.
 Living in Philadelphia, he commanded the Military Division of the Atlantic until August 1866, when he took command of the Department of the East.
 During that time, officials selected Meade as a commissioner of Philadelphia’s Fairmount Park, a position he held until his death.
 On January 10, 1868, Meade replaced Major General John Pope as governor of the Reconstruction Third Military District, comprising Georgia, Florida, and Alabama, with headquarters at Atlanta.
 In 1869, Meade returned to Philadelphia, where he lived for three more years.

-Meade died from pneumonia at the age of fifty-seven, on November 6, 1872, in Philadelphia.
+Meade died from pneumonia at age fifty-seven, on November 6, 1872, in Philadelphia.
 Meade’s grave is in Laurel Hill Cemetery in Philadelphia.